Winning Through Adversity

 Now we enter complicated territory.

-Those who have never been visited by adversity would say that it's because of deficiency of knowledge or inadequate skills or some attitude problem that people move into adverse circumstances.
+Those who have never been visited by adversity would say that it's because of inadequate knowledge and skills or an attitude problem that lands people in adverse circumstances.
 'He didn't learn the basics and was bound to land in trouble.'
 Or 'she's bone lazy and hasn't worked to hone her sales skills - no wonder she's in trouble.'
 Or it could be 'she's so arrogant and makes enemies - that's asking for it.'
 (The sub-text is, 'see I am perfect and hardworking - that's why I am not in trouble.')

 Now if we turn around and ask the person going through the adversity, he or she will have a completely different take.
 'I don't know.
 Believe me, I tried my best.
 That's why I have no clue why I am in this mess.
 Look at X - he is useless but gets away so easily.
 I don't know why all this has to happen to me!'